northwestcoder/firebase2appsheet/README.md

 `cd firebase2appsheet`

-- create an empty file named *apikey* and make up an api key for later use, e.g. long alphanumerics.
+- create an empty file named *apikey* in our misc directory and make up a new api key for later use, e.g. some long alphanumerics of your choosing.
 You will need this in a future step below.
 Storing api keys in a container like this is fragile and should only be used for testing.

-`echo -n "mylongapikey-123890sdflkjw45" > apikey`
+`echo -n "mylongapikey-123890sdflkjw45" > misc/apikey`

-- Paste your key.json contents into the empty key.json file provided (we used the Eclipse Theia cloud shell editor for this).
+- Paste your key.json contents into the empty misc/key.json file provided (we used the Eclipse Theia cloud shell editor for this).
 Same comment as previous step regarding fragility.

 - Run cloud build: